 - You went through some examples of poor slide titles and how you can improve clarity with effective assertions.

-If you want to learn how to better PowerPoint design and how to make remarkable presentations in a short time, we recommend that you go through Powerful Presentations Training Video which has visual slides with professional voiceover.
-It is complete with a workbook, exercises, examples and a clear step-by-step process.
+If you want to learn how to better PowerPoint design and how to make remarkable presentations in a short time, we recommend that you go through Ramgopal’s PowerPoint Mastery Program which has comprehensive tutorials to design, makeover and present your slides.
+It is complete with a examples, exercises, quizzes and a clear step-by-step process.

-The training in the downloadable video not only improve your slides, but also improve the effectiveness of your overall presentation.
+The training will not only improve your slides, but also improve the effectiveness of your overall presentation.
 The training will help you make remarkable business presentations fast.

 Optional reading on the Science behind Assertion Evidence structure: